vega/vega-datasets/datapackage.md

 ### path
 burtin.json
 ### description
-The burtin.json dataset is based on graphic designer Will Burtin's 1951 visualization of antibiotic effectiveness, originally published in Scope Magazine.
+Compares the performance of three antibiotics against 16 different bacteria.
+Based on graphic designer Will Burtin's 1951 visualization of antibiotic effectiveness, originally published in Scope Magazine and featured as an example in the Protovis project, a precursor to D3.js.

-The dataset compares the performance of three antibiotics against 16 different bacteria.

-Numerical values in the dataset represent the minimum inhibitory concentration (MIC) of each antibiotic, measured in units per milliliter, with lower values indicating higher antibiotic effectiveness.
+Numerical values represent the minimum inhibitory concentration (MIC) of each antibiotic, measured in units per milliliter, with lower values indicating higher antibiotic effectiveness.

-The dataset was featured as an example in the Protovis project, a precursor to D3.js.

 As noted in the Protovis example, "Recreating this display revealed some minor errors in the original: a missing grid line at 0.01 μg/ml, and an exaggeration of some values for penicillin".

-The vega-datsets version is largely consistent with the Protovis version of the dataset, with one correction (changing 'Brucella antracis' to the correct 'Bacillus anthracis') and the addition of a new column, 'Genus', to group related bacterial species together.
+The vega-datsets version is largely consistent with the Protovis version, with one correction (changing 'Brucella antracis' to the correct 'Bacillus anthracis') and the addition of a new column, 'Genus', to group related bacterial species together.

 The caption of the original 1951 [visualization](https://graphicdesignarchives.org/wp-content/uploads/wmgda_8616c.jpg) reads as follows: